marketdesignresearch/Conference-Schedule-Optimizer/README.md

 #create_random_instance(seed=1,save_data_path=save_data_path)
 ```

-If you already created your data input (either real-world data or our random data input) then you can leave the line **create_random_instance(seed=1,save_data_path=save_data_path)** outcommented.
+If you already created your data input (either real-world data or our random data input) then you can leave the line **create_random_instance(seed=1,save_data_path=save_data_path)** commented.
 Otherwise, if you want to create new random data input then you have to uncomment this line.

 Next, set the input parameters: